 Each Location has a ration Level.
 This is set by you.
 The levels vary between Starvation and double rations.
 The ration level is the amount of food that each unit type is given.
 Normal rations means that each unit (including Population level) is given 3 provisions.
 Double rations will give them 4 provisions each.
-Half Rations will require 2 and starvation level is 1 food.
+Villages with poor ration levels will become unhappy, and unrest will rise.
+Villages with good ration levels attract population and allow growth.
+You must judge the population against the food stocks and make decisions about provision allocation.